robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 [ *Celeste* ]

-By the third day, Charlie stopped looking like a guest.
+Somewhere in the third month, Charlie stopped reading as provisional.

 He moved through the atelier as if the place had given him rails to run on: cut, stitch, test, record and repeat.
 The rhythm took the tremor out of him, not because the work became easy, but because it became *legible*.
 He could be useful without having to invent a personality around it.
-Mara didn’t praise him.
-She rewarded him with continuity.
+Mara didn’t praise him but rewarded him with continuity.

-The three blocks lived on the wall now — traced paper over brown card, corners clipped, waistlines marked with blunt authority.
+The three blocks lived on the wall now—traced paper over brown card, corners clipped, waistlines marked with blunt authority.
 Each had its own small forest of notes in Mara’s hand:

+- *MOVE TIE POINT 12mm*
+- *ADD SECONDARY ANCHOR*
+- *WATCH TOP EDGE TORQUE*
+- *UNDERARM GUARD?*
-*MOVE TIE POINT 12mm*, *ADD SECONDARY ANCHOR*, *WATCH TOP EDGE TORQUE*, *UNDERARM GUARD?* The templates were beginning to look less like experiments and more like tools.

-On the corkboard beside them, I’d pinned my research the way Mara liked things pinned: not like inspiration, like evidence.
+The templates were beginning to look like important tools.
+On the corkboard beside them, I’d pinned my research the way Mara expected, as evidence.

-**WORKING STAYS: WHAT THEY COMPROMISE**, I’d written at the top.
+*WORKING STAYS: WHAT THEY COMPROMISE*, I’d written at the top.

 Under it, three museum-clean photos of garments that weren’t.
-Underarm guards that looked like someone had finally admitted armpits exist.
+Underarm guards that admitted armpits exist.
 Straps that told the truth about lifting.
-Edges reinforced the way you reinforce anything you intend to keep using.
-Mara had read the board once, silently.
-Then she’d taken a pencil and added her own captions, more brutal than mine:
+Edges reinforced intentionally.
+Mara had read the board at one stage, silently, then added:

 **ABRASION IS REAL.**
 **LIFT IS REAL.**
 **WEAR IS REAL.**

-Charlie had stared at those words for a long time, as if they were dogma.
+Charlie had stared at those words for a long time.
 Now he was at the fitting mat again, standing where the floor tape made the designs measurable while Mara tightened the lacing with the quiet patience of someone tensioning a rig.
-He wore the mock-up over his T-shirt: Mara insisted on eliminating theatre.
+As always, he wore the mock-up over a T-shirt.

 “Arms up.”

 He lifted.
-The top edge behaved: not perfectly, but honestly.
-It shifted and then settled, like a tool that had learned where it belonged.
+The top edge behaved: not perfectly, but honestly—shifting, then settling.

 “Reach forward.”

 He reached.

 The diagonal crease appeared, but softer now, less of an accusation.
 The load had been guided into a better route.
-Charlie’s jaw loosened a fraction.
-He didn’t smile — he never smiled during tests — but he looked less like he was waiting to be caught out.
+Charlie glanced at the crease and then, Mara’s face, and his jaw loosened a fraction.
 Mara stopped and stepped back.

 “Ledger.”

 Charlie went to the table and wrote.
-I watched his hand.
-He wrote firmly, he was a technician.
-The door opened while he was still writing.
-Not a dramatic entrance.
-Not an interruption weighted with significance.
-Just the sound of someone arriving in daylight.
+I watched his hand—he wrote firmly.

+The door opened as he wrote.

 Lauren.

-She didn’t come in with a mother’s alarm or a mother’s scanning.
-She came with a tote bag slung over her shoulder, keys in her hand, and the calm face of someone who had learned which problems were solved by volume and which were solved by structure.
-She took in the room in one glance — the templates, the ledger, the corkboard with my pinned references — and her eyes narrowed, not with suspicion, but with appraisal.
+She came with a tote bag slung over her shoulder, keys in her hand and with a calm face, one assured that problems could be solved by structure.
+She took in the room in a glance—the templates, the ledger, the corkboard with my pinned references—and she smiled, less with her lips than her eyes.

-“Mara,” she said.
+“Mara.”

-“Lauren,” Mara replied, as if she’d been expecting her at this minute.
+“Lauren,” Mara replied, as if she’d been expecting her.
 Lauren set the tote on the table and unzipped it.
-Out came a roll of twill tape, a packet of grommets, and a small envelope that looked like nothing until you remembered how much of Wardrobe’s authority lived in small parts.
+Out came a roll of twill tape, a packet of grommets, and a small envelope that looked unimportant if you didn't understand that much of Wardrobe’s authority lived in small parts.

+Lauren slipped off her coat, revealing a leotard top that went well with her high-waisted jeans.

 “I brought the hardware,” Lauren said.
 Then, without softening her voice: “And I assume this is the part where you tell me what you need from me.”